laiaalcala/FDP_Laia_Alcala/README.md

+# Multi-Omics NETwork inference (MONET)
-# MONET, a Bayesian nonparametric integration approach for functional regulatory network inference in haematopoietic development from multi-omics data
+A Bayesian nonparametric integration approach for functional regulatory network inference in haematopoietic development from multi-omics data

 By: Laia Carolina Alcalà

 Supervised by: Anas Rana and Jean-Baptiste Cazier